• Skip to primary navigation

 When you have a chronic energy deficit (fewer calories coming in than going out), over time your body starts thinking that food is scarce.
 This results in your body holding on to fat as a way to protect itself.
 To make an analogy, think of your body like a house.
 If you’re not making enough money to pay your house bills, what do you do?
 Well, you may turn down the heat in your house, turn off lights when you are not in the room, and perhaps even fire your cleaning lady to compensate.
 Your body operates in a similar way.
 When you do not have enough calories coming in, your body saves energy by reducing your body temperature (slowing your metabolism), turning down your digestive juices (making your digestion weaker), reducing your pulse, and slowing your thyroid function (resulting in less energy).
 These are all built-in survival responses by your body, to help you go longer on less food.

 This is the EXACT opposite of what you want to do when you are trying to get healthy to lose weight!
-If you need to hear more about this, don't miss this interview on Why Your Metabolism Was Fast, But Now It's Slow.

 A diet low in protein will s-l-o-w weight loss.
 WHY?
 The liver and detoxification processes are PROTEIN DEPENDENT.
-Not to mention, a healthy liver is a prerequisite to proper blood sugar management and conversion of thyroid hormones.
+Not to mention, a healthy liver is a prerequisite to proper blood sugar management and the conversion of thyroid hormones.

 Reconsider a low protein or vegan diet if you're looking for long-term health and weight loss.